- More information about Colin Hawkins Photography

 · In the case of model releases , quotes or estimates , that we need to complete in order to fulfil our contractual obligations.

-· In the case of your email address or phone number (where you have provided us with this), That we have a legitimate interest in doing so for our own commercial marketing activities and activities related to customer satisfaction and product development and service improvement where our use of your data is proportionate, has a minimal impact on your privacy and is promotes an activity that you might reasonably expect us to be engaged in.
+· In the case of your email address or phone number (where you have provided us with this), That we have a legitimate interest in doing so for our own commercial marketing activities and activities related to customer satisfaction and service improvement where our use of your data is proportionate, has a minimal impact on your privacy and is promotes an activity that you might reasonably expect us to be engaged in.

 How is your data collected?

 We use different methods to collect data from and about you, including through:

 · Direct interactions with you when you fill in a form, model release or correspond with us by post, phone, email or otherwise;

 · Automated technologies or interactions, for example as you interact with this website we may automatically collect technical data about your equipment, browsing actions and patterns or by using cookies.